 1. Deal with poor performance at an early stage

 You’d be forgiven for preferring to postpone addressing an employee’s poor performance until we all return to “normality”, or at least to the office on a more consistent basis.
-However, letting matters drift is risky, as my colleagues Maria and Katie examine here, particularly in circumstances where many of us won’t be returning to the office (at least full time) for quite a while (eg see our recent blog post).
+However, letting matters drift is risky, particularly in circumstances where many of us won’t be returning to the office (at least full time) for quite a while.
 When managing the performance of remote workers, it will be particularly important to maintain regular and potentially more frequent conversations with employees.
 Use these to give feedback, try to understand any issues and be clear about goals and expectations.
 Communication is key in any performance process, but will be even more so when employees are working in isolation, away from the office.

 2. Fair reason and fair procedure